Mathématique: Chapter 63

 “No,” McKay said.
 “We don’t like each other.
 I’m doing this out of professional courtesy.”

 “Oh shut up with that face,” McKay said, defeated.
 “Fine.
 We’re ‘friends.’
-You’re very likable right now.
-It’s super annoying and honestly a little bit triggering for me.
-So triggering that I’m doing all kinds of terrible hypothesis generating about Lucian Alliance drugs.
+You’re VERY likable right now.
+It’s super annoying and honestly a little triggering for me.
+Triggering enough that I’m doing all kinds of hypothesis-generating about Lucian Alliance drugs.
 I wish my brain would leave me alone about it.”

-“There was this time,” McKay said.
+“There was a time,” McKay said.
 “When I lost—I lost a lot of my defenses, intellectual and personal, to an alien parasite.
 And when I say a lot, I mean a lot.
 Like, all.
-We don’t need to get into the details, but there are some commonalities to your situation.
+We don’t need to get into the details, but there were some similarities to your situation.
 Because you were—well, you were very defended.
 Very.
 And now you’re zero defended.
 Nobody likes that.
-Even I, who didn’t even know you all that well, feel weirdly loyal to past-you.
-And past-you?
+Even I, who didn’t even know you all that well, feel weirdly loyal to Past You.
+And Past You?
 He would hate this.
 I mean, despise.
-But present-you is likable.
+But Present You is likable.
 Incredibly likable.
 Too likable.
 It’s concerning.
-Present-you also makes past-you seem like way less of an asshole and way more tragic.
-Not a lot of people are going to expect that.
+Present You also makes Past You seem like way less of an asshole and way more tragic.
+Not a lot of people will expect that.
 I didn’t.
 It’s an intense mix.”

 Rush nodded.
 “My wife died last April.”